by Mathieu Poliquin

 |ssd300||108 images/sec||32.26 images/sec|

 If you have an AMD RX card already install for ML, the RX580 should work right away without further installation.
-If not you can run a very convenient installation script provided by aieater, that installs all you need including the tensorflow rocm version
+If not you need to install ROCm.
+Quick ROCm Install guide

 As you can see from the table the performance is quite good for standard benchmarks but when it comes to OpenAI’s PPO2 it delivers half the performance.
 I did not have the time to use AMD’s gpu profiler yet to figure out where is the bottleneck, will post it here when I do